goldbergyoni/nodebestpractices/sections/errorhandling/centralizedhandling.md

     next(error);
 }

-//Error handling middleware, we delegate the handling to the centralized error handler app.use((err, req, res, next) => {
+// Error handling middleware, we delegate the handling to the centralized error handler app.use((err, req, res, next) => {
     errorHandler.handleError(err).then((isOperationalError) => {
         if (!isOperationalError)